octo-technology/OpenTezos/docs/explorer/exam.md

 ### Question 4

-What does the tzStats explorer allow you to do?
+What does the _TzStats_ explorer allows you to do?

 - [x] Get an overview of the main activity on the Tezos network, e.g. staking activity, gas price, XTZ offer, transaction volume, etc.
 - [x] Get general information about a specific block number.
 - [ ] Delete a block.
 - [x] Get an overview of the Tezos baker landscape.
-- [x] Make API calls from DApps.
+- [x] Make API calls from a DApp to get storage data, e.g. the values in a _big map_.
 - [ ] Modify a transaction in which you were mistaken.
 - [x] Find a smart contract by its address and view its calls, entrypoints, storage etc
 - [ ] Deploy your smart contract.